astulfonimatteo-hue/Berg_Linux/SUPPORT.md

 If you find the project useful, the best way to support it is simply by using it, sharing it, reporting issues, contributing code, or helping other members of the community.

-Thank you for your interest and support!
+Thank you for your interest and for your support!